daltonkdwyer/Planetary_Local_Stable/readme.md

             - You also kind of have no idea how it works, but you need to go into the environment somehow
             - See here: https://stackoverflow.com/questions/46330327/how-are-pipfile-and-pipfile-lock-used

+        3) Requirements.txt
+            - This might be INSTEAD of a pipfile
+            - Lists everything the Heroku server will need (kind of like a virtual environment)

 Hosting

     A. It is hosted on heroku